Comparing Gastric Sleeve and Gastric Bypass

-How to choose between a gastric sleeve and a gastric bypass surgery?
-Both surgery options are popular and come with their benefits.
-You have to consider different factors such as cost, weight loss, coverage by insurance and more.
+Gastric Sleeve?
+Or the Gastric Bypass?
+Both surgery options are popular and come with their benefits, but there are also different factors to consider such as how the procedure is performed, average weight loss, and eligibility.
 Deciding between gastric sleeve and gastric bypass is an important decision and we can help you make the final decision.
 Read on to learn more about gastric sleeve and gastric bypass!

 Which One Is Better For You?

-Speak to your weight loss surgeon about gastric sleeve vs bypass surgery at the time of initial consultation.
+Speak to your client consultants about gastric sleeve vs bypass surgery at the time of initial consultation.
 The surgeon will then assess your BMI and check if you have any co-morbidities like type 2 diabetes.
-They will explain the advantages and limitations of both approaches so you can make a better decision.
+They will explain the pros and cons of both approaches so you can make a better decision.

 Average Weight Loss

 The absolute average weight loss for both gastric bypass and gastric sleeve surgery may not be very different.
-If you follow the prescribed exercise plan and diet, you will get successful results.
+If you follow your post-op plan, you will get successful results.

 Eligibility For Surgery

-The main eligibility for both surgeries is that your body mass index (BMI) has to be 40 or above.
-It must be at least 35 if you suffer from a weight-related medical condition.
-Other than that, there are some differences as well.
+The main eligibility for both surgeries is that your body mass index (BMI) has to be 30 or above.
+Other than this, there are some additional differences as well.

 Why Choose TreVita?